Merry Christmas & Happy Holidays!

 The last few days before Christmas!
-Santa’s sleigh is in the shed for its scheduled maintenance check and going over.
-The reindeer are out on the training grounds for their final pre-flight practice, equipment checks, and run thru.
+Santa’s sleigh is in the shed for its scheduled maintenance check, inspection, and servicing.
+Rudolph and the other reindeer are out on the training grounds for their final pre-flight practices, equipment checks, and run thru.
+Little Adolpho, the Lead Weather Elf, is frantically reviewing and revising last-minute weather forecasts and forwarding them on to the route planners for Christmas Eve deliveries.

-How are things going for you?
+Back at home, how are things going for you?
 In a rush to get ready?
 Shopping yet to be done?
 Gifts to wrap?
 Cookies and treats to be made?
 Final decorations and stockings to be hung?
-Things can get hectic this time of year.
+Things can certainly get hectic this time of year.

-I’m sure other folks my age remember the old-fashioned holiday window displays in the department store windows.
+I am sure other folks my age remember the old-fashioned holiday window displays in the department store windows.
 New dolls and toys on display.
 Bicycles, BB Guns, and Baseball Gloves.
 Red wagons.
 Teddy Bears.
-Model trains running thru tunnels, across bridges and round and round.
-Airplanes flying thru the air.
-Cold little noses pressed to the window glass to get the closest look.
-Wished-for presents and dreams just out of reach!
+Model trains running thru tunnels, across bridges, and round and round in circles.
+Toy airplanes flying thru the air.
+Cold little noses pressed to the window glass to get the very bestest and closest look.
+So many wished-for presents and dreams in view and just out of reach beyond the window glass!

-I know you’re busy so won’t keep you.
-Just taking this opportunity to wish everyone a very Merry Christmas and all the Joys, Happiness, and Peace of the Holiday Season!
+I know you are busy too at this time of year, so will not keep you.
+Merely taking this opportunity to wish everyone a very Merry Christmas along with all of the Joys, Happiness, and Peace of the Holiday Season!

 Maybe you better go check on the kids now.
 Looks like they are taking tinsel and things in hand and getting their own last-minute preparations in order for Santa’s visit!

-To all of our follower family, Little Red Bear and I wish you and yours a Very Merry Christmas and Happy Holiday Season!
+To all of our follower family here, my story character friend Little Red Bear and I wish you and yours a Very Merry Christmas and Happy Holiday Season! — Jim (and Red!)

 Meet Little Red Bear & His Friends — “Once Upon A Time In A Very Special Woods . . . .”